blairclair/RESTAPI/README.md

 ```
 curl -XGET 'http://localhost:5000/partygoerinfo'
 ```
-- To edit a Partygoerinfo (replace 1 with the id of the partygoerinfo you wish to edit):
+- To edit a Partygoerinfo (replace 1 with the partygoerinfo id you wish to edit):
 ```
 curl -XPUT -H "Content-type: application/json" -d '{
 "email": "newEmail",